telerik/winforms-docs/gridview/rows/creating-custom-rows.md

 __RadGridView__ provides a variety of visual cells per row with different functionality and purpose.
 However, in some cases you may need to display custom elements, not a single cell per column.
 This article demonstrates a sample approach how to create a custom row element.

 ## Custom new row

 Consider the __RadGridView__ is populated with data form Northwind.Products table.
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\CreateCustomNewRow.cs region=PopulateData}}
 {{source=..\SamplesVB\GridView\Rows\CreateCustomNewRow.vb region=PopulateData}}